MediScribe/docjet-mobile/docs/current/explicit-di.md

    - Implement composable modules with explicit dependencies
    - Design a clean composition approach that doesn't rely on service locator
    - Update the main initialization flow to use these modules

+## Conclusion

+The explicit dependency injection approach we're adopting is more than just a best practice – it's a fundamental shift in how we structure and reason about our code.
+By making dependencies explicit, we gain clarity, testability, and maintainability.

+The "rip it out" strategy, while more direct than a gradual deprecation approach, aligns better with Hard Bob's philosophy of clean, maintainable code without compromise.
+It focuses our efforts on creating a codebase where dependencies are explicit, testable, and easy to understand.

+Progress on this migration will be tracked through the tasks detailed above, with a focus on incremental improvements that can be verified with tests.
+The end result will be a codebase that's more robust, more testable, and more maintainable for the entire team.